SimonWoodtli/zet/20220404225954/README.md

 ## Part 3: Configure your freshly installed server VM

-NOTE: ~/.ssh/authorized_keys is just a list of public ssh-keys
+> Note: ~/.ssh/authorized_keys is just a list of public ssh-keys

 1. login with credentials and update `sudo apt update && upgrade`
 1. check your VMs ip: `ip a` and write it down somewhere can't copy it :(